lucendio/lecture-devops-infos/content/assignments/deliverables/project-implementation.md

 * the application is put through at least 3 stages (build, test, deploy) by at least 1 pipeline (CI/CD)
 * at least one service (e.g. VCS, Monitoring) other than the application has to be provisioned by yourself (no third-party as-a-service solution)
-* automate allocation and configuration of all required infrastructure resources and services
+* automate the allocation and configuration of all required infrastructure components

 ### Additional notes